cbc-faruhn/daily-rate-calculator/README.md

 relative income tax = absolute income tax / yearly revenue
 ```

-This formulas are given by §32a EStG -- so please don't ask me, why a specific constant is used.
+These formulas are given by §32a EStG -- so please don't ask me, why a specific constant is used.

 Then there are the church tax and the solidarity supplement.
 These are relative, but not to the yearly revenue but to the actual absolute income tax.
 In other words, church tax and solidarity supplement are relatively added to the income tax.